 The galleries at the National Science and Media Museum, Bradford, demonstrate how key collections can be displayed to maximum effect.
 The displays within the Kodak Gallery enhance public awareness of social history and the impact of technology on social change throughout the 20th and 21st centuries.

-The theatrical settings within the gallery also bring the rich collection of objects to life and encourage visitor engagement on many levels.
+The theatrical settings within the gallery bring the rich collection of objects to life as part of the overall interpretation and encourage visitor engagement on many levels.

 The following designs were created for York Castle Museum.
 The scheme, together with drawn concepts for future enhancements, build upon the Museum's existing approaches to visitor engagement, combining material collections and social history interpretation.
 The project budget was £90k.